WorldVistA/VistA/Documentation/generateViViaNAndDox.rst

 ++++++++++++

-If the desired version of VistA to generate ViViaN and the Dox pages from is the OSEHRA version, clone https://github.com/OSEHRA/VistA-M and follow the instructions from `PrepareMComponents`_.
-Next, follow the instructions below based upon which type of MUMPS database will be utilized for the VistA
+If the desired version of VistA to generate ViViaN and the Dox pages from is the OSEHRA version, see ObtainingVistAMCode_ to obtain the source code.
+Next, follow the instructions below based upon which type of MUMPS database will be utilized for the VistA installation:
-installation:

 Caché
 ~~~~~